syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/No-Result-Found.md

 ---
-layout : post
+layout: post
-title : No Result Found Text in Syncfusion® SfAutoComplete control for Xamarin.iOS description : Learn how to display the no result found text in SfAutoComplete platform : xamarin.ios control : AutoComplete documentation : ug
+title: No Results Found Text in Syncfusion® SfAutoComplete control for Xamarin.iOS
+description: Learn how to display the no results found text in SfAutoComplete
+platform: xamarin.ios
+control: AutoComplete
+documentation: ug
 ---

 # No Results Found

-When the entered item is not in the suggestion list, SfAutoComplete displays a text indicating there is no search results found.
-We can set the desire text to be displayed for indicating no results found with the `NoResultsFoundText` property.
+When the entered item is not in the suggestion list, SfAutoComplete displays text indicating that no search results were found.
+You can set the desired text to be displayed for indicating no results found using the `NoResultsFoundText` property.

 {% tabs %}